CTzatzakis/Wordlists/README.md

 # Wordlists

-A sample set of word lists or dictionaries for testing against a dictionary attack.
+A sample set of word lists and/or dictionaries for testing against a dictionary attack.

 ## Audience
 This is for those who are willing to put their security to the test or need a starting set of a wordlist to start with.